getkyo/kyo/README.md

     Async.runAndBlock(Duration.Inf) { // Handles Async
         Kyo.scoped {                   // Handles Resource
             effect
-                .provideAs[HelloService](HelloService.Live) // Handles Env[HelloService]
                 .catchAbort((thr: Throwable) =>             // Handles Abort[Throwable]
                     Kyo.debug(s"Failed printing to console: ${throwable}")
                 )
-                .provideDefaultConsole // Handles Console
+                .provide(HelloService.live)                 // Works like ZIO[R,E,A]#provide
         }
     }
 }
 ```

-### Failure conversions
+### Error handling

-One notable departure from the ZIO API worth calling out is a set of combinators for converting between failure effects.
+One notable departure from the ZIO API worth calling out is in error handling.
+Rather than simply copy the usual ZIO methods, kyo-combinators has tried to provide a more general API for handling different kinds of error types in different ways.
 Whereas ZIO has a single channel for describing errors, Kyo has different effect types that can describe failure in the basic sense of "short-circuiting": `Abort` and `Choice` (an empty `Seq` being equivalent to a short-circuit). `Abort[Absent]` can also be used like `Choice` to model short-circuiting an empty result.

-It's useful to be able to move between these effects easily, so `kyo-combinators` provides a number of extension methods, usually in the form of `def effect1ToEffect2`.
+For each of these, to handle the effect, lifting the result type to `Result`, `Seq`, and `Maybe`, use `.handleAbort`, `.handleChoice`, and `.handleEmptyAbort` respectively.
+Alternatively, you can convert between these different error types using methods usually in the form of `def effect1ToEffect2`.

 Some examples: